 Omiyo from Sgt.
 Frog.
 In one chapter, she has Fuyuki examine a photo for possible ghosts, which is hardly the strangest thing that happens in the house.

 Kagome meets one of them in InuYasha.
-The girl's name was Mayu, her little brother was Souta's best friend and was in the hospital, and Mayu herself died when her family's apartment caught fire; the same fire hospitalised her brother.
-All this happened after Mayu had a huge fight with her mom, thus her spirit was poisoned by hate and anger, making her something of a poltergeist.
+The girl's name was Mayu, her little brother was Souta's best friend and was in the hospital.
+Mayu herself died when her family's apartment caught fire; the same fire hospitalised her brother.
+All this happened after Mayu had a huge fight with her mom, which poisoned her spirit with hate and anger, making her something of a poltergeist.
 The same episode introduces a spirit that plays with nice ghost-children...and drags nasty ghost-children to Hell.
-Kagome has to save her from going to Hell by an amalgamation of other ghost kids (the Soul Piper) due to her rage.
+Kagome has to save Mayu from such a fate by convincing her to forgive her mother.
+(You know, kid's show.)

 Chapter 29 of Ai Kora has Maeda and Shibusawa hunting one down: Maeda's interest is piqued when he finds the ghost girl has a really sexy back.
 Seriously, he's just that kind of guy.